Carlo Rezzonico (cardinal)

 Carlo Rezzonico (25 April 1724 – 26 January 1799) was a cardinal of the Roman Catholic Church.
 He is sometimes referred to as The Younger to distinguish him from his uncle Pope Clement XIII who also bore the name Carlo Rezzonico.

 Biography

+Rezzonico was born on 25 April 1724 in Venice, Republic of Venice, son of Aurelio Rezzonico, 3rd Baron of the Holy Roman Empire (Venice, 12 January 1692 - 1759), and wife (1721) Anna Giustiniani (1702? - ?).
+His four siblings included Quintilia Rezzonico, wife in 1741 of Ludovico Widmann (1719 - 1763), with issue (including Carlo Aurelio Widmann), Cardinal Giovanni Battista Rezzonico and Abbondio Rezzonico.

-Rezzonico was born on 25 Apr 1724 in Venice, Italy.
-On 21 Mar 1773, he was consecrated bishop by Giovanni Francesco Albani, Cardinal-Bishop of Porto e Santa Rufina, with Giuseppe Maria Contesini, Titular Archbishop of Athenae, and Orazio Mattei, Titular Archbishop of Colossae, serving as co-consecrators.
+On 21 March 1773, he was consecrated bishop by Gian Francesco Albani, Cardinal-Bishop of Porto e Santa Rufina, with Giuseppe Maria Contesini, Titular Archbishop of Athenae, and Orazio Mattei, Titular Archbishop of Colossae, serving as co-consecrators.
 He served as Vice-Chancellor of the Holy Roman Church (1758–1763), Camerlengo of the Holy Roman Church (1763–1799) and Secretary of the Roman Inquisition (1777–1799).
 He was also bishop of Sabina (1773–1776) and Bishop of Porto e Santa Rufina (1776–1799).
 As Cardinal Camerlengo he participated in the papal conclave, 1769 and papal conclave, 1774-1775.

 He belonged to the Zelanti faction and defended the Society of Jesus against the accusations that finally led to the suppression of this order.